TreeHouse Training inc. Kingswood Training

 • Continue Reading

-Written by Michele Holmes Fryett on 16th November 2023.
-Posted in Content, Course availability, First Aid Courses
+Written by Michele Holmes Fryett on 17th January 2025.
+Posted in Chainsaw, Climbing, Content, Course availability

 To book one of our courses we require a completed booking form, and a deposit to secure the place.
 The balance of the course is due 1 week prior to the course start date.
 Please complete the online enquiry form below to start this process or call the office for further information.